inishchith/MeetInTheMiddle/README.md

 ### Contributions

-- Feel free to open issues and suggest ideas to improve.
+- Feel free to open [new-issues](https://github.com/inishchith/MeetInTheMiddle/issues/new) and suggest ideas to improve.

 #### Recognition